Back to Blog

 • Extended personal and family medical history review

-• Advanced cardiovascular risk assessment including lipid particle analysis
+• Advanced cardiovascular risk assessment, including lipid particle analysis and ApoB where indicated

-• Metabolic panel with detailed kidney and liver function markers
+• Comprehensive metabolic panel with detailed kidney and liver function

 • Thyroid function testing